8 Non-Touristy Things to Do in NYC

 I feel like I’m passing another Irish pub every five blocks, when I’m walking midtown.

-Washington D.C. is behind, in my opinion, in this regard – because New York City is constantly opening new and fun places with innovative food.
+In my opinion, cities like Paris, Tokyo, and Washington D.C. is behind, in my opinion, in this regard – because New York City is constantly opening new and fun places with innovative food.

 I came here in March 2017 to try the impossible burger.
 My Californian, meat eating friend said he wouldn’t have known the difference unless I told him.

-It’s a plant based sushi place located all over the city and it’s out of this world how amazing it is.
+It’s a plant-based sushi place located all over the city and it’s out of this world how amazing it is.

 My mom (hard to impress), and my meat-eating best friend were both blown away.